ipfs/ipfs-docs/docs/how-to/command-line-quick-start.md

     The addresses displayed are composed of a `<transport address>` (i.e. `/ip4/104.131.131.82/tcp/4001`) and a `<hash-of-public-key>` (i.e. `QmSoLju6m7xTh3DuokvT3886QRYqxAzb1kShaanJgW36yx`), resulting in an address of the form `<transport address>/p2p/<hash-of-public-key>`.

-1. Now, fetch a cool picture of a spaceship launch from the netwok using `ipfs cat`:
+1. Now, fetch a cool picture of a spaceship launch from the network using `ipfs cat`:

     ```bash
     ipfs cat /ipfs/QmSgvgwxZGaBLqkGyWemEDqikCqU52XxsYLKtdy3vGZ8uq > ~/Desktop/spaceship-launch.jpg